Custom Form Controls

 }

-property exists before attempting to use it.
-This check is needed when the component is used in a Reactive form, but not when it's used in a Template Driven form.
-Apparently, the Angular Reactive Forms API calls writeValue()
+this differs from Kara's example in that an extra check is needed to make sure that the input property exists before attempting to use it. this check is needed when the component is used in a reactive form, but not in a template-driven form. apparently, the Angular Reactive Forms API calls writeValue() before input is set

 registerOnChange()